Tooseriuz/tooseriuz/README.md

 I'm most specialized on Android, Kotlin and Java but still need to learn much more on them.

-🌞 **Goals for 2020**

-More understaning on Android and start learning on hybrid application development (Flutter or React Native)

 <!--
 **Tooseriuz/tooseriuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.